sunnypol92/svelte-bulma-tag-input/README.md

 # svelte-tag-input
-A rich addon for create input tags
+A rich component for svelte for input tags with bulma css.